Leaking Skylight in Metal Roof

-I had a metal roof installed over existing shingles two years ago.
-I have continued to have a laeking problem on my carport 10-15 feet below an old sky light.
+Q: I had a metal roof installed over existing shingles two years ago.
+I have continued to have a leaking problem on my carport 10-15 feet below an old skylight.
 I had it re-flashed but still have some leaking below.
-I suspect water above the skylight somehow permeates and gets under the roof and leaks below on the carport.
+I suspect water above it somehow permeates and gets under the roof and leaks below on the carport.
 The installer blames it on the need for a new skylight.
 Any ideas?

 Send me pictures of your skylight and roof if you like for further input.
 You can email me at firstname.lastname@example.org

 Todd Miller has spent his entire career in the metal building products manufacturing industry.
 He is president of Isaiah Industries, an organization recognized as one of the world’s leading metal roofing manufacturers.
 Todd is currently Vice President of the MRA (Metal Roofing Association) and a Past Chair of MCA (Metal Construction Association).
 Through his website, he strives to raise the bar on standards and practices to provide property owners with the best possible products for successful roofing projects.

 You may pull quotes from this article provided you include a link back to the original article on this site.
 You may not reprint this full article, or even a significant amount of the article, without explicit permission.
 To gain permission, click here.